All-IISER-Cubing-Society/All-IISER-Cubing-Society.github.io/docs/cubing-league.md

     - The cuber winning the set gets an additional `3 points`.
     - Winning all 5 solves ("Wipe Out") in the set grants an additional `2 points`.
   - If an institute wins all 3 sets in a match ("Clean Sweep"), they get an additional `3 points`.
+- Winning a match (i.e. winning at least 2 out of the 3 sets) grants the team an additional `4 points`.

 The top 2 teams in each group advance to the Play-offs.